COEXCZ/django-translation-manager/README.rst

     m.load_data_from_po()

-add link to translation admin
+Add link to translation admin
 =============================

 this is optional in case you need it